devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/16-vi-editor.md

           1. Ensure you are in ESC Mode, by pressing ESC.
           2. Take the cursor to that line.
           3. Press yy to copy the line
-          4. Then take cursor to whereever you want to paste then use
+          4. Then take cursor to whereever you want to paste then use p to paste

       -> Paste Lines
       -> Delete Lines